 Cervical cancer is the second most common type of cancer worldwide.
 It is also known to be the fifth leading cause of all cancer deaths.
 Cervical cancer affects nearly 16,000 of women every year.

 It's true; but sad and unfortunate, that health care coverage does plays a significant role in diagnosing cervical cancer especially in it's early stages.
-Due to the concern of not having the financial capability for screening, many women go without a diagnosis.
-There are some people that develop genital warts from having the Hpv infection; while others don't have any at all.
-That is why screening is so very important and keeping your follow up appointments.
-See Pictures of genital warts (Hpv warts)
+Due to the concern of not having the financial capability for screening, many women go without a diagnosis for months to several years.
+Contact your local hospital and speak with financial assistance.
+Most hospitals in the U.S. have charity assistance.
+There are ways to get help, you just have to keep looking.

 A new study suggests there may be a home Hpv test that can detect early cervical cancer.
 The study had sent out 155 home Hpv test kits via mail, to women in North Carolina.
 The age ranges of the women were from 30 to 64.
 All of the women that were mailed these tests, were either uninsured or low income.
 None of these women have had a pap smear in at least (4) four years unfortunately.
 According to the study, approximately 12 to 13 percent of the women were injected with high risk Hpv.
 (High risk Hpv increases the risk of cervical cancer).

 Hpv tests cannot detect cervical cancer directly, however; the home test that was given, did find that (3) three percent of the women had pre-cancerous lesions that could lead to cervical cancer.
 All of these women who had the high risk Hpv, were confirmed by the home-kit.
 These women were also tested by doctors to make sure there were no missed diagnoses of Hpv or cervical cancer.
 The new Hpv test is starting to show to be promising, but further research is still in progress.